They may be tiny… but bed bugs rarely go unnoticed for very long.

 The way to remove bed bugs out of your clothing is through heat.

-Since these insects are cold-blooded animals, they can survive quite well in the cold, but can’t survive temperatures above 120 degrees Fahrenheit for very long.
+Since these insects are cold-blooded animals, they can survive quite well in the cold, but can not survive temperatures above 120 degrees Fahrenheit for very long.

 Step 1: Sort Your Clothes